jaijojv/DevOps/README.md

 OpenSSH (v6)               ALLOW       Anywhere (v6)
 8080 (v6)                  ALLOW       Anywhere (v6)
 ```
+**Note**: _Also add and open HTTP port at 8080 in EC2 Security group._

-**Note**: _If the firewall is inactive, the following commands will allow OpenSSH and enable the firewall:_
+_If the firewall is inactive, the following commands will allow OpenSSH and enable the firewall:_
 ```
 sudo ufw allow OpenSSH
 sudo ufw enable
 ```

 For more details: [How to install Jenkins on Ubuntu](https://linuxize.com/post/how-to-install-jenkins-on-ubuntu-18-04/).
 ## 3. Creating Slave node
  - Create one more EC2 instance as Jenkins-Slave on Ubuntu 18.04 with the same key-pair used for creating Jenkins-Master